pjhesbest/anatomy-of-a-bash/README.md

 ![image](figures/Figure2.png)
 <small>**Figure 2.** Example script that downloads from NCBI the assembly data for bacterial genomes and accepts a list of bacterial genome accession IDs to download either the nucleotides or proteins.
 Highlighted is the part of the script that will be covered in this guide.</small>

+### Starting your script with a bang
+The the first line of a BASH script is called a *shebang*, and it specifies which interpreter/language will be used when executing the script.
+You might see a few different versions of this, and they can change the way your script operates.

+- <code>#!/usr/bin/env bash</code> : This is **generally the safest choice in an HPC environment** if your script requires bash-specific features.
+Using env  ensures the bash interpreter is found via the environment's PATH, which can be modified by the module system.
+Useful in HPC environments, where modules may alter the available shell or software versions.
+- <code>#!/bin/bash</code> : This assumes bash is located in /bin/bash, which is usually true for most Linux-based HPC systems.
+However, this can be less flexible if the HPC system has bash installed in non-standard locations or if you need different versions of bash.
+- <code>#!/bin/sh</code> : If your script doesn’t require any bash-specific features and you just need a simple, lightweight script for tasks like job submission, basic file handling, or running commands.
+- <code>#!/bin/sh -</code> : This is a more niche use case, and usually, you won’t need to run your HPC scripts in a login shell unless your environment setup is complex and isn't automatically inherited from your job scheduler.

 ### Printing a help message

 A help message is just a chunk of text, and unlike in R and Python is actually detached from the argument definement (covered below).
-However, I prefere to have the help message before argument defining, as it helps remind exactly what I need.
-For this you simply define a function called Help() and open up the function with curly brakets <code>{*INSERT FUNCTION HERE*}</code>.
-The help message iself it just generated using <code>echo</code>.
-Then the help message can be called simply by using the new command <code>Help</code>, in your script.
+This means, that just because you write it in your help message, doesnt actually mean it is reflected in the defined arguments.
+Because of this, I prefere to have the help message written before writing the argument definition, as it helps remind me exactly what I need.
+For this you simply define a function called <code>Help()</code>, and open up the function with curly brakets <code>{</code>.
+The help message itself it just generated using <code>echo</code>.
+After the message is written, you close the function with another curly braket <code>}</code>.
+The help message can be called simply by using the new command <code>Help</code>, in your script.

+Possition wise this should be placed before the argument definement, as one flag will to call the help function (<code>-h</code>), it needs to be defined before.

 ```{sh}
 Help(){